 1. Domestic waste Commercial waste Primarily includes waste generated by our domestic or household activities like those in the kitchen.
 Consists of waste from premises used for the purpose of trade or business or for the purpose of sports, recreation, education or entertainment.
 For example, liquid wastes from kitchen and toilet drainage, sewage, excretory waste of humans and animals and solid wastes like kitchen waste (leftover food), vegetable peels, discarded raw or cooked food, paper and plastics, paints and chemicals.
 For example, waste generated from hospitality industries like restaurants and hotels, waste generated from printing press.
+2. Biodegradable waste Non-biodegradable waste

-2. Biodegradable waste Non-biodegradable waste Can be broken down to simple non-poisonous substances by the action of microorganisms.
+Biodegradable waste Non-biodegradable waste Can be broken down to simple non-poisonous substances by the action of microorganisms.
 Cannot be broken down to simple non-poisonous substances by the action of microorganisms.
-Can be recycled naturally as well as by man and their products do not pollute the environment.
-Cannot be recycled naturally as well as by man and their products pollute the environment.
+Can be recycled naturally as well as by human and their products do not pollute the environment.
+Cannot be recycled naturally as well as by human and their products pollute the environment.
 Can produce useful products after biodegradation.
 Remain unchanged chemically because they are not biodegradable.
 They do not disturb the ecological balance in nature.
 Most of the time they disturb the ecological balance of nature.
 Examples: Paper, cowdung etc. Examples: DDT, Synthetic fibres, etc.

+- Industrial Agricultural

-3. Industrial waste Agricultural waste
+3. waste waste

 Industrial waste is a waste produced by industrial activity such as that of factories, mills and mines.
 Industrial plants and power stations using coal and crude oil, furnaces using coal, firewood, kerosene and cowdung cakes, cement, ceramics, glass and asbestos industries, oil refineries etc. are the main sources of pollution.
-The industrial wastes may be solid, liquid or Agricultural waste is generated during agricultural activities and by livestocks.
+The industrial wastes may be solid, liquid or gaseous types.
+Agricultural waste is generated during agricultural activities and by livestocks.
 Minerals and organic wastes from agricultural fields with phosphate and nitrogen fertilizers that reach lakes, rivers and sea, deoxygenates the water and degrades aquatic life.
 Agricultural residues such as plant parts, rice husk, etc. remain after obtaining the usable portion.
-These are usually used as
+These are usually used as animal feed.

-gaseous types. animal feed.

-١. Primary treatment Secondary treatment
+4. Primary treatment Secondary treatment

-In this treatment of In this treatment, the

-sludge, sewage is neutralized effluents

-passed through a are passed through

-grinding mechanism. a reactor, UASB

-The sewage is (Upflow Anaerobic

-temporarily held Sludge Blanket).
-In

-in a basin where the UASB reactor,

-heavy solids can the anaerobic

-settle to the bottom bacteria degrade

-while grease and the biodegradable

-lighter solids float to material in

-the surface.
-Then it neutralized effluents.

-is passed through In this process,

-several settling the foul odour and

-chambers and methane are released

-lime is added.
-The and the pollution load

-neutralized sewage is reduced by 85 per

-still contains a large cent.
-In this way,

-number of pathogenic sewage is converted

-and non-pathogenic into clean water and

-organisms and a sludge.
-The water

-large number of is sent to aeration

-organic matter. tanks where air and

-The settled and bacteria are added

-floating materials to it.
-The bacteria

-are removed and helps in digesting

-the remaining liquid the organic matter

-is subjected to present in the water.

-secondary treatment.
+In this treatment of sludge, sewage is passed through a grinding mechanism.
+The sewage is temporarily held in a basin where heavy solids can settle to the bottom while grease and lighter solids float to the surface.
+Then it is passed through several settling chambers and lime is added.
+The neutralized sewage still contains a large number of pathogenic and non-pathogenic organisms and a large number of organic matter.
+The settled and floating materials are removed and the remaining liquid is subjected to secondary treatment.
+In this treatment, the neutralized effluents are passed through a reactor, UASB (Upflow Anaerobic Sludge Blanket).
+In the UASB reactor, the anaerobic bacteria degrade the biodegradable material in neutralized effluents.
+In this process, the foul odour and methane are released and the pollution load is reduced by 85 per cent.
+In this way, sewage is converted into clean water and sludge.
+The water is sent to aeration tanks where air and bacteria are added to it.
+The bacteria helps in digesting the organic matter present in the water.

 5. Fabric filters Wet scrubbers In this technique, gaseous emission containing dust, soot and fly ash is passed through porous fabric filters made of fabric (woven or filled fabric).
 The particles of pollutants present in the gas get trapped in this fabric and are collected in the filter and the gases free from the pollutant particles are discharged.
 Wet scrubbers are used in chemical, metallurgical and mining industries.
-The wet scrubbers trap SO 2 , NH 3 and metal fumes in their tank and clean gases are discharged into the atmosphere.
+The wet scrubbers trap SO_2 , NH_3 and metal fumes in their tank and clean gases are discharged into the atmosphere.